 The Device_ID field contains the Device ID.

-The Affected_Certificate_Serial_Number_DS field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Digital Signing anchor slot on affected Devices.
+The Affected_Certificate_Serial_Number_DS field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Digital Signing Trust Anchor Cell on affected Devices.

-The Affected_Certificate_Serial_Number_KAK field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Key Agreement Key anchor slot on affected Devices.
+The Affected_Certificate_Serial_Number_KAK field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the Key Agreement Key Trust Anchor Cell on affected Devices.

-The Affected_Certificate_Serial_Number_KAKPP field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the pre- payment Key Agreement Key anchor slot on affected Devices.
+The Affected_Certificate_Serial_Number_KAKPP field contains the Organisation Certificate serial number of the Organisation Certificate affected by the Compromise that is used to populate the pre- payment Key Agreement Key Trust Anchor Cell on affected Devices.
 Where the Subscriber that is submitting the file is a Network Party, the Affected_Certificate_Serial_Number_KAKPP field shall not be populated.